schalkventer/react-html-connector/README.md

 ## Development

 This package is still considered experimental.
-This means that it works as intended, however features may still be change or removed in future versions.
+This means that it works as intended, however features may still change or get removed in future versions.
 It is currently used in-house by the team at [OpenUp](https://github.com/orgs/OpenUpSA), however feel free to try it out and provide feedback via Github issues.
 If it addresses a use-case that is important to you please let me know at [schalk@openup.org.za](mailto:schalk@openup.org.za).

 ## Usage

-This package is intended to be used as an import into a NodeJS module resolution library like [Webpack](https://webpack.js.org/).
+This package is intended to be imported into a NodeJS module resolver like [Webpack](https://webpack.js.org/).

 However it is built in accordance with the [UMD JavaScript specification](https://github.com/umdjs/umd).
-This means that it can also be imported directly into the browser via a `<script>` tag from the following URL:
+This means that it can also be pulled directly into the browser via a `<script>` tag from the following URL:

 ```
 <script src="http://unpkg.com/react-html-connector"></script>